-WIC is a federally-funded nutrition program that provides food checks, nutrition counseling, and community referrals to pregnant, breastfeeding, and postpartum women, infants and children under five years of age in Bartholomew, Clark, Jackson, Jefferson, Jennings, Scott and surrounding Indiana counties.
+WIC is a federally-funded nutrition program that provides benefits, nutrition counseling, and community referrals to pregnant, breastfeeding, and postpartum women, infants and children under five years of age in Bartholomew, Clark, Jackson, Jefferson, Jennings, Scott and surrounding Indiana counties.

 WIC is designed to improve fetal development, reduce the incidence of low birth weight and premature births, reduce maternal and childhood anemia, and promote breastfeeding.

 The WIC program helps families like yours start strong and stay that way.
-We give you checks you can use to get nutritious foods, free.
+We give you benefits you can use to get nutritious foods, free.

 We know that raising a family takes more than love, it takes money.
 Unfortunately, times are tight for families like yours all across Indiana.
 Every month, more than 155,000 Hoosiers count on WIC for more than free food.
 They count on us for good food, free.

 New moms (up to six months after delivery)

 Breastfeeding moms (up to one year after delivery)

 You must live in Indiana and meet income guidelines.
 Check the income chart here* to see if your family may qualify.
 When you apply, you’ll receive a personalized nutrition assessment to see if the program is right for you.

 Families already receiving Medicaid, Food Stamps, and TANF are income eligible for the WIC program.